davidindub/quiz-master/README.md

 The terminal screen is regularly cleared to ensure the terminal doesn't get cluttered and confuse the user between input prompts.

-Coloured text was used sparingly for correct/incorrect answer messages and warnings.
+Coloured text was used for correct/incorrect answer messages and warnings.

 ### Typography